 - Canaloplasty – the newest low-invasive filtering procedure.
 Delicate dilation and stretching of the drainage canals leads to decreased pressures without traditional “penetrating” techniques.

-Is Glaucoma Surgery Safe?
+How Is Glaucoma Surgery Performed?

 Dr. Maehara routinely performs the following advanced glaucoma surgeries in addition to standard trabeculectomy: Non-penetrating deep sclerectomy with Aquaflow implant, in-office SLT laser, Ahmed glaucoma drainage devices, and Canaloplasty.